Roger-Chuh/ShapeToolbox/README.md

 ## Download and install

-The toolbox should work with resonably recent versions fo both GNU Octave and Matlab (not all features might work on one or the other), on GNU/Linux, Mac OS X, and Windows (not really tested on Windows).
+The toolbox should work with resonably recent versions of both GNU Octave and Matlab (not all features might work on one or the other), on GNU/Linux, Mac OS X, and Windows (not really tested on Windows).
 No guarantees.

 If you have `git` installed, grab the code using it: